scruss/stm32-freqmeter-blackpill/README.md

 The code can work unmodified on Maple Mini or its clones (although the bootloader will be erased), and minimal modifications (LED and USB pull-up pins) are required for other boards.

+ → this fork has been modified for the [STM32F103C8T6 Black Pill](https://stm32-base.org/boards/STM32F103C8T6-Black-Pill.html).

 Features
 --------